ojsde/dnb/README.md

 The `tar` executable is required and has to be configured in config.inc.php.

-For the depositing articles directly to the DNB Hofolder your server has to support SFTP via the PHP libcurl library.
+For the depositing articles directly to the DNB Hofolder vis SFTP your server has to support SFTP via the PHP libcurl library.
 Please make sure the libcurl library installed on your server supports the SFTP protocol.
+Alternatively you can use the WebDav (port 443) protocol.
+Please see plugin settings.

 Installation
 ------------